arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller.md

 Features:

-* <span class="note">Notably:</span> Where joysticks would be on a traditional game controller, there are instead two touchpads.
+* <span class="note-tag">Notably:</span> Where joysticks would be on a traditional game controller, there are instead two touchpads.
 * Each touchpad has an associated [haptic feedback generator](https://en.wikipedia.org/wiki/Haptic_technology).
     * Used for per-touchpad vibration during gameplay.
-    * <span class="note">But also:</span> It can play normal sound if you use a high enough frequency (pitch), which is how the Steam Controller's "startup [jingles](https://en.wikipedia.org/wiki/Jingle)" are implemented.
+    * <span class="note-tag">But also:</span> It can play normal sound if you use a high enough frequency (pitch), which is how the Steam Controller's "startup [jingles](https://en.wikipedia.org/wiki/Jingle)" are implemented.
-* <span class="note">Notably:</span> There are buttons on the back of the controller ("paddles" or "grips") in addition to the normal buttons on the face and shoulder of the controller.
+* <span class="note-tag">Notably:</span> There are buttons on the back of the controller ("paddles" or "grips") in addition to the normal buttons on the face and shoulder of the controller.
     * This is nice since you can now recruit an additional finger from each hand into gameplay.
-    * <span class="note">Lately:</span> Mainstream controllers have been adopting buttons on the back.
+    * <span class="note-tag">Lately:</span> Mainstream controllers have been adopting buttons on the back.
 * The hardware features have been inherited by Valve's [Steam Deck](https://en.wikipedia.org/wiki/Steam_Deck), which has:
   * two touchpads,
   * two joysticks,